Welcome back to the Rush Limbaugh Program here at the EIB Network.

 I understand the process.

-I know what I know what he is capable of doing.
+I know what he is capable of doing.

-Uh here's a here's a parody of Mr. Edwards and the poverty tour.
+Here's a parody of Mr. Edwards and the poverty tour.

 And we're back.

-The United States cannot, he said, use its military to solve humanitarian problems, and that preventing a potential genocide in Iraq isn't a good enough reason to keep U.S. forces there.
+The United States cannot, he said, use its military to solve humanitarian problems and that preventing a potential genocide in Iraq isn't a good enough reason to keep U.S. forces there.

-This is a preemptive strike against people like me, obviously pointing out if you abandon along with, by the way, the Baghdad Bureau chief of the New York Times, Mr. Burns, who pointed out on Charlie Rose's program, if we get out of there, there is an inevitable bloodbath that will follow.
+This is a preemptive strike against people like me, obviously pointing out if you abandon, along with, by the way, the Baghdad bureau chief of the New York Times, Mr. Burns, who pointed out on Charlie Rose's program, if we get out of there, there is an inevitable bloodbath that will follow.

 Much as a bloodbath of monumental proportions, millions of people died after we abruptly left and abandoned Southeast Asia.